 I think that shift around the function of writing is what made me brave enough to pitch (and sell) to bigger and better publications, to the point where I had 5-10 regular publications I sold to on a monthly basis for a few years.
 I always pictured the person I was pitching to doing what I saw at the Herald Sun – hungry for stories to fill their section, GRATEFUL when a journalist had something ready and perfect to fit the space, even happier when it was the perfect fit for their audience (which was clear from reader feedback).
 I was doing THEM a favour by pitching!
 The thing about newspapers is you can fill those 50 or 100 pages one day, but tomorrow it all starts again!
 Empty.
 Searching for stories!

-I want to rename this program to the (true) story selling process, because it’s really about the business of selling true stories.
+This is exactly why I created THE BOOK DEAL ACCELERATOR.
+It’s a (true) story selling process, because it’s about the business of selling true stories for traditional publication.

-When I created The Art of the Book Deal Mastermind, I considered all that I’d learned in 20+ years of freelance journalism, newspaper and magazine editing, media advisory work for travel and health and lifestyle TV, radio and print media and editing, and ghostwriting for high profile individuals in the traditional publishing industry (always in nonfiction, including two of my own published books).
+When I created THE BOOK DEAL ACCELERATOR I considered all that I’d learned in 20+ years of freelance journalism, newspaper and magazine editing, media advisory work for travel and health and lifestyle TV, radio and print media and editing, and ghostwriting for high profile individuals in the traditional publishing industry (always in nonfiction, including two of my own published books).